andrewmilligan/slant/slant/portfolio/projects/seattle_stage.markdown

 {@graph
   img_path = "portfolio/projects/seattlestage/calendar.png"
-  footnote = "A calendar display of local shows occuring this month.
+  footnote = "A calendar display of local shows occurring this month.
 The month
     displayed can be changed via the UI and the page is updated using AJAX."
 }